alliedvision/vimbax_ros2_driver/README.md

 After running the example you can use the printed `Camera Id` or `Serial Number` as *camera_id* parameter for opening a specific camera.

+### Camera calibration
+If an error message regarding a missing camera calibration file appears it can be ignored.
+For more information see [ROS2 camera calibration documentation](https://docs.ros.org/en/rolling/p/camera_calibration/tutorial_mono.html).

 ### Debug Instructions (VS Code)
 * Install ROS extension (from Microsoft) within VS Code
 * Type CTRL-SHIFT-p to open the command palette